Mazurevitz/core/tutorials/guides/01_javascript/javascript.md

 glue.contexts.subscribe("SelectedClient", updateHandler);
 ```

-Now the **Stock Details** app will show whether the client selected from the **Clients** app has the the displayed stock in their portfolio.
+Now, the **Stock Details** app will show whether the client selected from the **Clients** app has the the displayed stock in their portfolio.

 ## 6. Channels